 Causing death, plus the defendant committed vehicular homicide (CRS 18-3-106) by driving recklessly or under the influence of drugs or alcohol | Ten years after the accident |

 Following a hit-and-run in Colorado, the victim has three years after the accident to sue the driver.
-And if the case involved vehicular homicide, his/her estate or family has four years following the death to bring a wrongful death suit.
-Note that it may be possible for this time limit to toll (pause) in certain circumstances, such as if the victim is put in a coma and therefore unable to file a lawsuit.2
+Though if the case involved vehicular homicide, the victim’s estate or family has four years following the death to bring a wrongful death suit.

 If prosecutors try to charge you – or if the victim tries to sue you – after the applicable statute of limitations has already run, you or your attorney would file a motion to dismiss the case.
 The judge should grant the motion as long as the applicable statute of limitations has expired.